EsraaKhaledMostafa/SeatHeaterControl-FreeRTOS/README.md

 medium to high, and from high to off once again).

 2. The heater will be driven from a signal to control its intensity:
-  a.
-If the current temperature is less than the desired temperature by 10°C or more the heater should be enabled with the high intensity.
+ - If the current temperature is less than the desired temperature by 10°C or more the heater should be enabled with the high intensity.
-  b.
-If the current temperature is less than the desired temperature by 5°C to 10°C the heater should be enabled with a medium intensity.
+ - If the current temperature is less than the desired temperature by 5°C to 10°C the heater should be enabled with a medium intensity.
-  c.
-If the current temperature is less than the desired temperature by 2°C to 5°C the heater should be enabled with a low intensity.
+ - If the current temperature is less than the desired temperature by 2°C to 5°C the heater should be enabled with a low intensity.
-  d.
-If the current temperature is more than the desired temperature the heater should be disabled.
+  - If the current temperature is more than the desired temperature the heater should be disabled.
-  e.
-The heater shall be enabled once again if the temperature becomes less than the desired temperature by 3°C.
+  - The heater shall be enabled once again if the temperature becomes less than the desired temperature by 3°C.
-  f.
-Note that for the purpose of testing only the heater level shall control the LED:
+  - Note that for the purpose of testing only the heater level shall control the LED:
     i.
 Green color indicates low intensity.
     ii.
 Blue color indicates medium intensity.
     iii.
 Cyan color indicates high intensity.